bi1yeu/jeopy/README.md

 # This...is...JEO.PY!

-A CLI for scoring _Jeopardy!_ It aims to make scoring while watching easy for touch typists.
+A text-based user interface for scoring _Jeopardy!_ It aims to make scoring while watching easy for touch typists.

 ## Usage